Big boost for Ivanka's paid parental leave plan

 Related: School lunch shaming: Inside America's hidden debt crisis

+Donald Trump had originally called for six weeks of paid leave for new moms.
+Women's advocates bashed him for putting forward a half-baked idea that didn't even include dads.
+Once he took office, Trump expanded his plan to include all new parents, whether they adopt or have a natural birth.

+While there's a lot of support to help parents out, the big question is: Who should pay for these benefits?
+The Trump administration wants to fund it through state unemployment insurance plans, but there is a lot of concern that there won't be enough money.

-The AEI-Brookings proposal calls for a compromise: A small payroll tax -- similar to Social Security or Medicare taxes -- to pay for it and spending cuts in the federal budget to free up more money to make this happen.
+The AEI-Brookings proposal calls for a compromise: A small payroll tax -- similar to Social Security or Medicare taxes -- to pay for it along with spending cuts in the federal budget to free up more money to make this happen.

+Related: Facebook dads can take 4 months off to care for kids

 Workers would need to have put in at least 1,000 hours with their employer before they would be eligible for the leave.

+Currently, only 13% of U.S. workers in the private sector have access to any sort of paid family leave, according to the Labor Department.
+Companies like Google (GOOGL, Tech30) and Facebook (FB, Tech30) have generous policies where they pay new moms and dads for months.
+Netflix goes even further and offers unlimited paid leave.

-Currently, American workers are eligible for up to 12 weeks of unpaid leave under the Family and Medical Leave Act.
-All the scholars involved in the report agreed that the plan doesn't work for working class families who can't afford to forfeit the income.
+But those benefits aren't available to many middle class and working class families.
+American workers are eligible for up to 12 weeks of unpaid leave under the Family and Medical Leave Act.
+All the scholars involved in the report agreed that FMLA isn't good enough, especially for working class families who can't afford to forfeit the income.

+What Ivanka is doing is "an important first step," says Victoria Budson, executive director of the Women and Public Policy Program at the Harvard Kennedy School.